CHTC/chtc-website-source/uw-research-computing/singularity-htc.md

 - **For Image Files > 1GB use Shared Software Directory**

 If the Singularity image file is larger than 1GB, request a shared `/software` directory from the CHTC facilitators by emailing chtc@cs.wisc.edu.
+Note that the image should NOT be transferred to the job via `transfer_input_files`.

 Once the image is placed in `/software`, use the following submit file options: